 Pollinator use: The congener L. montanum Nutt. is a recommended pollinator species in the state of Nevada (Eldredge et al. 2013).
 Lepidium species are used by greater than 70 species of native bees at Grand Staircase-Escalante National Monument in south-central Utah (Carril et al. 2018).
 The annual Lepidium spp. are likely self-pollinated (Snell and Aarssen 2005).
 However, L. flavum is used by the native bee Andrena mohavensis Ribble and L. fremontii may similarly be important to pollinators.
 Pontia protodice and P. occiddentalis Reakirt, the checkered and western white butterflies, respectively, use Lepidium species as larval host plants (Robinson et al. 2010; Stewart et al. 2001).

-Tortoise use: L. lasiocarpum is the tenth most abundant species in diets and found in diets at three sites from the northeast Mojave Desert to the Colorado Desert (Table 2).
-L. fremontii was used as cover at one site (Table 3).
+Tortoise use: Lepidium lasiocarpum is the tenth most abundant species in diets and found in diets at three sites from the northeast Mojave Desert to the Colorado Desert (Table 2).
+Lepidium fremontii was used as cover at one site (Table 3).

 Propagation, production, and cultivation: L. lasiocarpum has been found to germinate best at 25°C (Barton 1936; Capon and Van Asdall 1967) and with water equivalent to ≥15 mm of rainfall (Freas and Kemp 1983).
 At the Joshua Tree National Park Native Plant Nursery in Twentynine Palms, California, L. fremontii seeds are collected in late summer after the pods dehisced (Graham 2004b).
 The seeds may be dried in paper bags for 4-6 weeks, then stored in airtight containers at 7°C. Seeds can be pre-treated with a two-hour soak in water to remove any inhibitors (and break physiological dormancy) and then sown in open flats in a 2:1:2 mix of sand, mulch, and perlite.
 After a 2-3-week establishment period, seedlings are transplanted into pots with the same soil mixture.
 At 8-12 weeks, the seedlings may be transplanted into larger PVC containers (37.5 cm × 15 cm) filled with the same medium and a dose of Osmocote time release fertilizer (22g/6L).
 The plants may then be moved to an outdoor growing compound and covered with a 55% shade cloth until October.
 To acclimate the young plants to the outdoor climate, irrigation frequency and duration is gradually reduced over 4 – 8 weeks.